-The HEAL Protocols Committee helps members to collaboratively standardize evidenced-based protocols for the identification, care, and referral of survivors of human trafficking.
-Our leader is Susie Baldwin.
+The HEAL Protocols Initiative fosters collaboration to standardize evidence-based protocols for the identification, care, and referral of survivors of human trafficking in health care settings.
+The Protocols Initiative leader is Susie Baldwin, MD, MPH.

 University of Utah Hospital System have a policy on Abuse, Neglect and Exploitation which covers Intimate Partner Violence, Vulnerable Adult Abuse, Human Trafficking, Child Abuse & Neglect and Sexual Assault.

 This protocol was developed by the Cook County Human Trafficking Task Force’s Healthcare Subcommittee.
 They can provide technical assistance and support to area hospitals and clinics to adapt this model protocol for your specific setting.
 The subcommittee also recommends training